 If you and your partner find yourself at that crossroads in your relationship where you’re contemplating whether you need to get married or is living together enough, knowing the weighing the pros and cons of marriage vs live-in relationship can help.
 Here are some facts to consider when making the ‘marriage or live-in relationship’ choice.

 A marriage, especially in India, is an alliance between families whereas live-in relationship is essentially between the two partners.
 That can be a good or a bad thing, depending on your outlook in life and what you want from your relationship.
-If you are someone who cringes at the idea of playing the bahu or damaad, albeit only once in a while, a live-in relationship may be the way to go.
+If you cringe at the idea of playing the daughter or son in law, a live-in relationship may be the way to go.
 But if you have a traditional outlook toward relationships, marriage may make you feel more secure.

 Related Reading: Live-In Relationships…An Extension Of Sambandham Marriages In Kerala

-If having children is in your life’s vision for yourself, then that becomes an important aspect to factor in when making the marriage vs live-in relationship choice.
+If having children is in your life’s vision, then that becomes an important aspect to factor in when making the marriage vs live-in relationship choice.
 There are no clear laws governing the rights of children born to couples in a live-in relationship in India so far.

 However, going by precedence established in Supreme Court and High Court judgments, such children do have rights of legitimacy, maintenance, property and custody, provided the cohabitating partners meet certain criteria.
 Then again, such precedents can be challenged in court and a fresh verdict obtained.